 The secondary market has evolved so rapidly that it’s difficult to project out too far into the future.
 The trends we are seeing today point to massive geographic expansion in the market as private companies across the globe start to become more comfortable with raising private capital and delaying a public offering.
 This changing landscape has led to NPM completing transactions in 21 states, in addition to Canada, Europe, and South America, and doubling its transaction volume in the past two years.
 We anticipate that the global expansion of this market will continue to accelerate in the coming years.

 Is there anything else companies should keep in mind as they begin to think about doing a tender offer?

-There's no cookie-cutter solution.
+There’s no cookie-cutter solution for an employee tender offer, owing greatly to the complexities of a single transaction.
 Each transaction has its own set of facts and circumstances, and each structure has to be thought about and tailored to take into account the nuances of the transaction.
 People have to think carefully about these issues because sometimes when you fix one problem, it creates another.
 You have to look at the total circumstances and figure out the best structure for a given fact pattern.